calamityesp/BookBot/README.md

 # BookBot
-This is a guided project from boot.dev
+BookBot is my first project on boot.dev!